ysun98/Contributions/CONTRIBUTING.md

 4. Click on `Add webhook`.

-5. Paste the following URL into the `Payload URL` box:
+5. Paste the following URL into the `Payload URL` box, leaving the other settings alone:

         http://issues.bioconductor.org

-   You can leave the other settings alone and click `Add webhook`.
+6. Click `Add webhook`.

 Subsequent pushes to the default (usually `master`) branch of your repository will now trigger builds, and the build reports will be